User Tools

 Jensen Hayter

 Wet Blänket (/wɛt ˈblæŋkət/) is an American research group from College Station, Texas formed in 2017.
-Its current lineup consists of founding member and principal investigator Thomas Chappell, Ph.D. candidate Manjari Mukherjee, graduate student Timothy Martin, and technician Margaret Marlino.
+Its current lineup consists of founding member and principal investigator Thomas Chappell, Ph.D. candidate Tim Martin, graduate students Manjari Mukherjee and Ashley Zavala, and undergraduate students Kate Morton and Annette Sauceda Padron.
+Founding members Roy Davis II and Jensen Hayter left Wet Blänket in 2022 to join other groups.

 Wet Blänket's research focus is plant disease epidemiology, with current projects concerning soiborne fungal pathogens and vector dynamics.
 The group takes empirical and analytical modeling approaches to improve understanding and plant disease management.